esin87/cheerup/README.md

 #### Other Technical Details

 The code was written in Visual Studio Code.
-The Prettier, Code Spell Checker, and Bracket Pair Colorizer extensions kept my code organized and functional.
+The Prettier, Code Spell Checker, and Bracket Pair Colorizer extensions helped keep my code organized and functional.

+## Installation Instructions

+## Unsolved Problems

+## Future Directions